 We hope you LOVE this homemade guava ice cream made with fresh guavas, Meyer lemons, duck eggs, and grassmilk!

-Related or similar articles you’ll love:
+Related articles you’ll love:

 - How to grow guavas in containers in non-tropical climate regions

 - How to grow citrus in pots in any climate zone